Timalice1/Explorer/README.md

 Show driver info<br/>
 Show files & folders in selected directory<br/>
 Start new process by double clicking on the filename<br/>
-Creating new foles & folders from menu strip<br/>
+Creating new files & folders from menu strip<br/>